mdfahimhasan/climate_downscale/README.md

 ## Other Folders in Repository
 The following folders in the repo consists of the listed materials
-- presentation : Two presentaion slide decks presented in `Enterprise Weather Decision Series` and `Vegetable R&D Intern` talks.
 - reference_rasters : The reference rasters used throughout the improved resolution ARD development pipeline.
 - shapefiles_gids : Shapefiles of ROI, ROI Buffer, and others used in the pipeline.

 ## Improved Resolution 4km ARD Integrated Result
-The 4km Improved Resolution ARD was integrated in Environmental Clustering App.
+The 4km Improved Resolution ARD was integrated in clustering app.
 It imporved resolution of the clustering app result.
 Two (02) major improvements were evident-
 - Improved Resolution of the clustering result
 - Change in clustering extent with better understanding of the testing field’s environmental types